Home Bar Plans

 Purchasing the Wood

-If you choose to use Western Red cedar for your home bar furniture, as I did, you might find that there are a few challenges out there.
-I think Western Red cedar is beautiful wood, but it was difficult to find nice straight pieces that didn't have too much character.
+If you choose to use Western Red cedar for your home bar, as I did, you might find a few challenges out there.
+Western Red cedar is a beautiful wood, but it wasn't easy finding straight pieces that didn't have too much character.

-This wood is typically used for fencing or deck building, but it can be sanded down to a smooth finish, and used to build just about anything.
-I visited two or three different lumber yards before I found one with a sufficient quantity of Western Red cedar to pick through and find the best looking pieces for my home bar.
+Cedar is excellent wood for building a fence or deck, but it can be sanded down to a smooth finish and used to construct interior projects inside your home or business.
+I visited two or three different lumber yards before I found one with a sufficient quantity of Western Red cedar to pick through and find the best-looking pieces for my home bar.

 Home Bar Plans - Assembly